danfuzz/samizdat/doc/library-guide/README.md

 language syntax.

-Each section covers definitions for one conceptual area, either concerning a class, data type, or some more nebulous concept.
+Each section covers definitions for one conceptual area, either concerning a class, data type, module, or some more nebulous concept.

-Each section is divided into subsections: methods (one section per protocol), functions, and constants.
+Each section is divided into subsections: classes, methods (one section per protocol), functions, and constants.
+The classes section links to classes defined in the area (generally as part of a module).
 The method sections are where methods are specified as a general definition, as well as where particular classes indicate which methods they bind and with what specific meaning.
 The other two sections indicate functions and constants that are exported from the module but not tied directly to any particular class.

 In addition, functions that are used in the translation of syntactic constructs are marked with a note along the lines of,